I try an alternative burger experience . . . .

 Eating one is a different burger experience.
 It’s a bouncy, beefy sandwich rather than the familiar grilled burger.
 I enjoyed mine.
 My husband and daughters also approved, wolfing down their takeout versions.

 My 15-year-old, however, thought the Steam Burgers looked weird.
-A Steam Burger does looks very real, in the raw and cooked.
+A Steam Burger does looks very real, both in the raw and cooked.
 Though pressed into a tidy patty, the spaghetti squiggles of beef extruded from the grinder are obvious.
 What you see is what you get.

 Nemes says his Steam Burgers are more popular with the health-conscious grownups than their devil-may-care kids.
 A burger in a crusty bun (also steamed), accompanied by thick fries and toppings, is $8.95.
 You can add cheese, which seems to defeat the healthful purpose.